 Open access movement is gaining momentum in China.
 Awareness combined with exponential academic output leads to open access facilitation.
 National Science Library of Chinese Academy of Sciences is one of the early adapters of open access movement in China.
 In 2002 China established a new national science plan to promote the implementation of a national strategy in education and science and enhance the innovative ability of science and technology of the country.
 The aim of this strategy is to enhance open access to digital scientific resources as well as infrastructure.
 Chinese Academy of Sciences (CAS), and National Natural Science Foundation of China (NSFC), signed the Declaration on Open Access to Knowledge in the Sciences and Humanities at the celebrations of the 30-year cooperation between CAS and Max Planck Society on May 24, 2005 in Beijing for international co-operation.
-According to ROAR, there 13 institutional repositories exist on mainland China.
+According to the Directory of Open Access Repositories (OpenDOAR), there are currently 40 Open Access repositories in China and 57 OA journals published in China which are indexed in the Directory of Open Access Journals (DOAJ).
 The policies and initiatives have been proactive in China for open data preservation and content development.
 To affirm open access compliance, in October, 2010 China organized Berlin 8 Open Access Conference held for the first time outside Europe.
 Chinese Academy of Sciences is a collaborator of the International Confederation of Open Access Repositories (COAR) was launched in Ghent in October 2009, during Open Access Week.

 Chinese academia and scientists are provided channels to suggest policy changes as required.
 Several proposals are being considered by the central government to formulate new policies for scientific advancement.
 Among the five major elements in the transformation towards a new strategy are scientific databases, information in the form of journals and other publications.
 In 2010, Shanghai developed education informatization plan during 2010-2015.
 The plan proposed the integration of various learning website, learning platforms and learning resources to provide online learning, the intelligent searching, individual learning service, lifelong learning profiles.
 By 2015, a lifelong education resource library will be established in Shanghai with a huge store of data.
 The plan also includes e‐schoolbag project, innovation laboratory construction project, comprehensive portal to enhance vocational education project and lifelong learning service platform project.
 Rapid progress in IT adaptation in China and active fillip to ICT implementations is certainly a major enabler.